kimreijntjens/wekarunner/README.md

 ### usage ###

-data file to build a model. or model file from weka file that contains the instances to be classified.
+Data file to build a model, or model file from weka.

+And a file that contains the instances to be classified.

 ### Who do I talk to? ###